MatthijsKamstra/haxenode/contribute.md

 There is very little to find about the combination of Haxe and Node.js

 1. Add more simple, easy to start with examples
-	* simple how to start with Haxe
+	* Simple how to start with Haxe
-	* simple and basic code examples
+	* Simple and basic code examples
-	* how to use Jquery (no javascript without jquery)
-	* move slowly to more difficult examples
+	* Move to more difficult examples
 	* I don't mind copy/paste examples (see point 3, but with permission of the writer if its done in a post)
 2. Make contributing as-easy-as-possible
-	* I hope markdown will help with the writing
+	* I hope Markdown will help with the writing
-	* I hope github will help with contributing/easy access
+	* I hope Github will help with contributing/easy access
 	* And exporting to static html is not necessary if you are not up for that (I guess that I will do that)
 3. One place for code and website hosting
-	* I hope the gh-pages will be *THE* place to go to for more info
+	* I hope the `gh-pages` will be *THE* place to go to for more info